Dawesome101/reading-notes/class-04.md

 ### [Functions - Reusable Blocks of Code](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions)

 1. Describe the difference between a function declaration and a function invocation.
-   - Fuction declaration is creating a function.
+   - Function declaration is creating a function.
-   - Function invocation is calling or invoking the fuction to run.
+   - Function invocation is calling or invoking the function to run.
 2. What is the difference between a parameter and an argument?
    - Parameters are variables used in a functions definition.